j-d-carmichael/quilk/docs_md/10_Webhooks.md

 You can configure a release object to post the quilk output to a url... aka a webhook.
-Just provide the url and opening message and you good to go.
+Just provide the url and opening message and you are good to go.
 EG:
 ```
    ...